 - Like Button: Add “like” buttons to posts to showcase their popularity among your readers.

 - Social Share Counter: Display the number of times your posts are shared.

 - Wix Mobile App: Wix Chat: View past chats and save visitor info to your contacts.
-Plus, you can follow-up on archived chats, review bookings, orders, reservations, past purchases and more.
+Plus, you can follow-up on archived conversations, review bookings, orders, reservations, prior purchases and more.

 - Wix ADI: Face Magic: Perfect the way images with faces appear on your website.
 Images with faces are auto-cropped and aligned, so they always look stunning.

 - Freeze Header: Keep your logo, header and details always at the top.
 When visitors scroll, your header will always stay visible.